Lai Tung Pai: History

 The next monk to have any history written about him was Fa Hoi (法海, Fahai).
-Fa Hoi was a monk at the temple in Lai Tung when he was chosen to go to the Hoi Tung temple on the Pearl River.
-The Hoi Tung temple was a smaller temple, in what is now Kwangtung, of the larger regional temple of Foshan.
+Fa Hoi was a monk at the temple in Lai Tung when he was chosen to go to the Hoi Tong Monastery on the Pearl River.
+The Hoi Tong Monastery was a smaller temple, in what is now Guangdong, of the larger regional temple of Foshan.
 The Foshan Temple (Named after the city of Foshan) was a haven for several martial arts in the late 19th and early 20th centuries.
 Many famous martial artists have come from the city of Foshan and had connections to the temple including Wong Kei Ying, Wong Fei Hong, and Ip Man.
-Fa Hoi had come to the Hoi Tung temple in the late 19th century.
+Fa Hoi had come to the Hoi Tong Monastery in the late 19th century.

 The temple was a place to worship and many people traveled there on a weekly basis.
 One such person was Kong Ki, a merchant in the surrounding area.
 Kong Ki saw the monks practicing kung fu.
 Kong Ki was skilled in Hung Gar and wanted to increase his knowledge by practicing with the monks.
 He noticed one monk doing a form (kata in Japanese arts) that he did not recognize.
 Inquiring about the form, Fa Hoi explained it was not Hung Gar, but Lai Tung Pai.
 In a friendly match, Kong Ki lost to Fa Hoi.
 Kong Ki then became the sole student of Fa Hoi and the first person outside the temple to learn Lai Tung Pai.

 After some time, Kong Ki had gotten married and had a son, Kong Hoi (named after his teacher, Jiang Hai 江海).
 On Kong Hoi’s 10th birthday, Kong Ki started teaching him the art of Lai Tung Pai.
 When Kong Hoi was 13, the Japanese had invaded China.
 Kong Hoi joined a guerrilla resistance troop and attacked a Japanese camp.
 Kong Hoi was injured in the fight but made it back home.
-Kong Ki, not wanting his son to see war again, sent Kong Hoi to the Hoi Tung Temple and to his old teacher, Fa Hoi.
+Kong Ki, not wanting his son to see war again, sent Kong Hoi to the Hoi Tong Monastery and to his old teacher, Fa Hoi.
 Fa Hoi took the young man in.